Hernia: Causes

 Causes of hiatus hernia vary depending on each individual.
 Among the multiple causes, however, are the mechanical causes which include: improper heavy weight lifting, hard coughing bouts, sharp blows to the abdomen, and incorrect posture.

 Furthermore, conditions that increase the pressure of the abdominal cavity may also cause hernias or worsen the existing ones.
 Some examples would be: obesity, straining during a bowel movement or urination (constipation, enlarged prostate), chronic lung disease, and also, fluid in the abdominal cavity (ascites).

 Also, if muscles are weakened due to poor nutrition, smoking, and overexertion, hernias are more likely to occur.

 The physiological school of thought contends that in the case of inguinal hernia, the above-mentioned are only an anatomical symptom of the underlying physiological cause.
 They contend that the risk of hernia is due to a physiological difference between patients who have hernia and those who do not, namely the presence of aponeurotic extensions from the transversus abdominis aponeurotic arch.
+There isn't any proof that being physically active will cause a hernia to get stuck or make an existing hernia worse.

 Abdominal wall hernia may occur due to trauma.
 If this type of hernia is due to blunt trauma it is an emergency condition and could be associated with various solid organs and hollow viscus injuries.